Cato Schiøtz

 Cato Schiøtz (born 26 July 1948) is a Norwegian barrister.

 He was born in Oslo.
 He worked as a lecturer at the University of Oslo from 1975 to 1978, and also as a deputy judge in Sør-Gudbrandsdal before being hired in the law firm Schjødt in 1978.
-He reached partnerhood in 1983.
+He became a partner in the firm in 1983.
 After 40 years, in 2018 he moved on to the law firm Glittertind.

 Schiøtz has also been active in the Liberal Party and is a well-known cultural figure in Norway, both as an anthroposophist and a member of the Bibliophile Club.